What is blood and what does it do?

 - Keep hydrated – drink plenty of water

 - Wear compression socks to improve your blood flow

 Blood helps regulate body temperature by absorbing heat and moving it around the body.
 The temperature of blood in the body is approximately 38°C, around one degree higher than body temperature .

 Blood regulates body temperature through the plasma, which can absorb or give off heat, depending on the speed that it flows .
 When the blood vessels expand, the blood flow slows and causes heat to be lost.
-When the vessels contract, the blood flow increases and reduce heat loss.
+When the vessels contract, the blood flow increases and reduces heat loss.